 Arcades in the Netherlands were bustling hubs in the ‘80s and ‘90s.
-It was a place where children and teenagers alike could break free from the anxieties of school, and lose time trying to beat the ever-elusive high score.
+Children and teenagers alike could leave school stress behind and lose time trying to beat the ever-elusive high score.

-As mobile apps became an indispensable part of people’s lives, Pac-Mac and pinball machines quickly turned into a thing of the past.
+As mobile apps became an indispensable part of people’s lives, Pac-Mac and pinball machines quickly became a thing of the past.

-Nevertheless, in recent years, the Netherlands established a multitude of new arcades, making way for the world of coin-slotted machines to flourish once more.
+Nevertheless, in recent years, the Netherlands has established a multitude of new arcades, enabling the world of coin-slotted machines to flourish once more. 🎉

 From old-school classics to modern-day VR, here are 17 arcades in the Netherlands that’ll make you fall in love with gaming all over again!